 First, let me say that I don’t consider myself exvangelical.
 All the writers for Faith on View have roots in conservative evangelicalism.
 Some authors have eschewed evangelical as a descriptor.
 I have not.
-But considering my evolution, I am exactly the type of person who many expect to.
+But considering my evolution, I am exactly the type of person who many expect would.
 Maybe I am just too stubborn.
 I was raised in a country Southern Baptist Church.
 I spent 45 years attending Baptist or similar evangelical churches.
-I’ve taught at three evangelical colleges, including the one I teach at now.
-I have left the Baptist church and consider an Episcopalian church my home, though I have not been confirmed.
+I’ve taught at three evangelical universities, including the one I teach at now.
+I have left the Baptist church and now consider an Episcopalian church my home.

 When I look at David Bebbington‘s famed definition of evangelicalism, I still fit.
-But, it is often an uncomfortable fit.
+But it is often an uncomfortable fit.
 When I started this website in 2011, I called myself “uncomfortably evangelical.”
 That description is still used on my author’s page.
 When working on my Ph.D. in Berkeley, CA I began using the phrase “progressive evangelical.”
-For me, this terminology drew a line theologically separating from some of the things in progressive Christianity that I still am not in alignment with.
+For me, this terminology drew a line theologically separating from some of the things in progressive Christianity with which I do not align.

 The fact of the matter was that the translation was imperfect and it distorted the meaning.
-This obviously isn’t a central salvation doctrine, but it did lead to some odd bumps on Moses’ head for several hundred years.
+This obviously is not a central salvation doctrine.
+Yet it did lead to some odd bumps on Moses’ head for several hundred years.
 If nobody had examined if this was what the Bible really said, Charlton Heston would have worn an amusing prosthetic.

 I’ve certainly had people suggest that I can’t be evangelical if I am at all critical of it.
 My own sister once asked me why I hate evangelicals.
 I don’t.
 But in her mind questioning means disrespect and hate.

 Similarly, evangelicalism is my home.
 It is where I live and work.
 When it advocates for hate it breaks my heart just as when our nation does.
-But, I don’t want to leave.
+I don’t want to leave.
 I want to work to make evangelicalism a more perfect faith tradition.
-I want it to be a tradition that loves loudly just as Christ did.
-I want it to be a tradition that is known by its love just as Christ admonished the Church universal to be known by its love.
+My desire is for evangelicalism be a tradition that loves loudly just as Christ did.
+I yearn for it to be a tradition that is known by its love just as Christ admonished the Church universal to be known by its love.